polterguy/polterguy.github.io/tutorials/auth/index.md

 In fact, using Magic as your JWT auth server, to integrate it into your own custom C# apps, is as simple as configuring the correct middleware by implementing a handful of lines of custom C# code.
 You can get an idea of how to get started by looking at the C# code for [magic.lambda.auth](https://github.com/polterguy/magic.lambda.auth/blob/master/magic.lambda.auth/helpers/TicketFactory.cs).
-This allows you to share the secret Magic has with your own custom application, and use Magic as an _"auth server"_ having single sign on in your company.
+This allows you to share the secret Magic has with your own applications, and use Magic as an _"auth server"_ with single sign on in your company.
 As long as you can keep your auth secret a secret, this is a perfectly legitimate method to implement SSO.

 ## Slots